Out of 5+ million air conditioners being sold in the US in 2019 (Source: statista.com), almost a million of them were AC

 Sliding Or Casement Windows

 More than 80% of the windows in the US are double-hung.
 However, a small percentage of windows are sliding windows, and some people even have the European-style casement windows installed.

 Obviously, the standard horizontal window AC units are a bad fit for sliding and casement windows.
 That’s why some brand offers the so-called ‘vertical’ window air conditioner.
 In short, they are the tall window AC units that fit perfectly into sliding or casement windows.

 To install a vertical window AC unit, the minimum window width has to be at least 15 1/2”.
 If it’s wider, you use the window kit to cover the extra window space.
 If it’s narrower, you can’t really install a window AC and have to look for alternative types of air conditioning (a portable AC unit might be a better idea, for example).

 The minimal window height for a casement AC unit is about 21 1/2”.
 That’s a ballpark figure, but every brand deviates very little from this minimum height.

 3. Energy Efficiency: How Much Does It Cost To Run A Window Air Conditioner?

-The window air conditioners are the most efficient stand-alone type of air conditioners.
+Window air conditioners are the most efficient stand-alone type of air conditioner.
 Being mounted on a window has a big advantage; you can directly transfer the hot air outside (the outer part of the window AC unit) while still technically inside (the inner part of the window AC unit that faces the room in).

 The most commonly used metric to measure how energy efficient an air conditioner is Energy-Efficiency Ratio or EER for short.
-EER can be calculated by dividing the capacity (in BTU) by overall power (in Watts).
+EER can be calculated by dividing the capacity (in BTU) by the overall power (in Watts).

 Example: A 10,000 BTU window air conditioner with overall power of 1,000W has an EER rating of 10.
 Here’s how the EER calculation goes:

 The average EER rating of window units is about 10.
 In comparison, the average EER rating of portable air conditioners is 8.5.
 That’s a 15% energy-efficiency difference.

 You’ll also notice that some high-end window AC units can have extremely high EER rating by implementing inverter compressors.